- Policy Issues

 - Know Nuclear

-Nuclear fission is the splitting of a large nucleus of an isotope (such as Uranium-235 and Plutonium-239) into gamma rays, free neutrons, and other subatomic particles.
+Nuclear fission is the splitting heavy nuclei (such as Uranium-235 and Plutonium-239) into gamma rays, free neutrons, and other subatomic particles.

 Have you ever played with marbles?

 Imagine about 100 marbles lying on a flat surface and roughly forming a circle.
 What would happen if you took another marble and threw it at them?
 They would fly all around in different directions and groups.
 That is exactly what happens in nuclear fission.
 The filled circle is like an atom’s nucleus.
 The marble being thrown is like a “neutron bullet”.